• Skip to primary navigation

 Step 2: Stir in the boiling water, vanilla bean seeds (or vanilla extract), sugar, lemon juice, and raspberries.
 Bring to a boil on medium heat.
 Turn down the heat to low and boil for 5 minutes.

-NOTE: I used 1 ¼ cups of fresh raspberries, but it didn't make my dessert quite as pink as I had hoped.
+NOTE: I used 1 ¼ cups of fresh raspberries, but it didn’t make my dessert quite as pink as I had hoped.
 Feel free to add a few drops of beet juice or food coloring if you want a more vibrant color to this dessert.
-You can even use different fresh fruit like strawberries or blackberries!
+You can even use different fresh fruits like strawberries or blackberries!

 Top Pick!